dreamer-coding/dreamer-coding/README.md

 ## Objective:
 -----------------------
-Highly motivated and team-oriented freelance software developer, skilled in various programming languages including C, C++, C#, Python, Java, and SQL.
-Proficient in software engineering, database engineering, software mentoring, and developer operations.
-Dedicated to delivering top-quality solutions and fostering collaborative environments to drive project success.
+Experienced freelance software engineer with a strong focus on delivering robust and secure software solutions.
+Proficient in a variety of programming languages, including C, C++, Java, Python, and SQL.
+Skilled in unit testing, test-driven development (TDD), behavior-driven development (BDD), data structures, algorithms, design patterns, and agile methodologies.
+Adept at using Git and GitHub for version control.
+Certified in C/C++ programming and Python programming from the University of San Diego.

 ## Education
 -----------------------